star-juniors/star-juniors.github.io/how-tos/generate_keys.md

 The authentication happens when the server you are logging into checks the hash of the public key against your private key.
 Since no one but you knows the password to your private key this ensures that the one logging in is in fact the person who created the public key.
 **So don't share your private key password or private key it is the only thing that tells the remote machine you are you and not someone else**

-Linux and Windows 10 machines that have OpenSSH installed
 -----------------------------------------------------------

-1. Open a terminal window (Powershell recommended on Windows) on the desktop machine or laptop that you will be using to login to the RCF/SDCC.
+1. Open a terminal window  on the desktop machine or laptop that you will be using to login to the RCF/SDCC.

 2. At the prompt, type: `ssh-keygen -t rsa`
  - You will see output similar to the following: "Generating public/private rsa key pair."